OberKnirps/Twitch-Brothers/README.md

 # **DISCLAIMER**
 Might not work with non-Latin characters.
 Should be safe, but I can't guarantee that.

+# Compatibility
+## Savegames:
+- adding this mod to an existing savegame should be fine (tested it once, and it's intended to not break saves)
+- removing the mod will make that savegame unloadable
+  - if you don't want to use the mod anymore, but don't want to break the savegame, making the "channel" field blank should behave like it's been removed
+## Other mods:
+- compatible with legends
+- should be compatible with almost anyother mod

 # Features:
 - Requires only channel name, no OAuth Token required Multiple channels can be used at the same time